Hexavalent Chromium Testing Lab Houston, TX

 Chromate Pigment Manufacturing

 Production of lead chromate (chrome yellow), zinc chromate, and other chromate pigments for industrial paints involves handling concentrated Cr(VI) compounds in powder and slurry form.
 Dust generation during charging, blending, drying, and packaging creates high-concentration Cr(VI) aerosol.
-Historically, chromate pigment workers have some of the highest documented occupational lung cancer rates associated with Cr(VI) exposure.
+Historically, chromate pigment workers have some of the highest documented occupational lung cancer rates.

 Highest Industry RiskOSHA 1910.1026 Required